danakurniawan11/algorithms_search_maze/README.md

-# algorithms_search_maze
+# ai_games
-Implementing algorithms that navigate a futoshiki board or given maze as an intelligence agent
+Creating models to navigate mazes and puzzles